godaddy/procfilter/README.md

 # ProcFilter

 ProcFilter is a process filtering system for Windows with built-in YARA integration.
 YARA rules can be instrumented with custom meta tags that tailor its response to rule matches.
-It runs as a Windows service and is integrated with [Microsoft's ETW API](https://msdn.microsoft.com/en-us/library/windows/desktop/bb968803%28v=vs.85%29.aspx), making results viewable in Windows Event Log.
+It runs as a Windows service and is integrated with [Microsoft's ETW API](https://msdn.microsoft.com/en-us/library/windows/desktop/bb968803%28v=vs.85%29.aspx), making results viewable in the Windows Event Log.
 Installation, activation, and removal can be done dynamically and do not require a reboot.

 ProcFilter's intended use is for malware analysts to be able to create YARA signatures that protect their Windows environments against a specific threat.
 It does not include a large signature set.
 Think lightweight, precise, and targeted rather than broad or all-encompassing.
 ProcFilter is also intended for use in controlled analysis environments where custom plugins can perform artifact-specific actions.

+Designed to be easy to adopt, ProcFilter's integration with Git and Event Log minimize the need for additional tools or infrastructure to deploy rules or gather results.

 ProcFilter is compatible with Windows 7+ and Windows Server 2008+ systems.